Skip to main content

 More Information

-The estimated per units fees are calculated based on the annual indicative first year fee.
-It is based on a study load of 1 EFTSL (equivalent full time study load) or 50 credit points per semester or 100 credit points per year.
+The estimated per-unit fee is calculated using the annual average first-year fee.
+It is based on a full-time study load of 50 credit points (four subjects).

 Intake